rockthethird/Bible-Study/Diagram Practice.md

 #### Option 1

-Two reasons belivers must gaurd against loving the world or the things of the world - v.15
+Two reasons believers must guard against loving the world or the things of the world - v.15

 1. Because the things of this world have no spiritual life - v.16
 1. Because the things of this world are temporary (have no eternal value) - v.17